Can Life Insurance Be Denied After Death?

 2. Misrepresentation on the Application

-Life insurance applications ask about your health, habits and lifestyle.
-If you lie, your insurer voids your policy.
+Life insurance applications require honest answers about your health, habits and lifestyle.
+Any misrepresentation gives your insurer grounds to void the policy outright.

 3. Death During the Contestability Period